ekarakurum/Write_A_Data_Science_Blog/README.md

 # Write_A_Data_Science_Blog
-Udacity's Data Scientist Nanodegree Introduction to Data Science Project
+This project was completed as part of the course requirements of [Udacity's Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) certification.

 # Table of Contents
 - Installation